jolution/le-checkout-github/README.md

 This is a browser extension that generates a git branch name on the current github issue key and the issue

+:package:
+If you use Jira (Cloud or On Premise) have a look at the [Jira Version](https://github.com/jolution/le-checkout-jira).

 ## Screenshots

 ![App Screenshot](screenshot.png)